Bryan Kelly (baseball)

 Bryan Keith Kelly (born February 24, 1959) is an American former professional baseball pitcher.
-He played during two seasons at the Major League Baseball (MLB) for the Detroit Tigers.
-He was drafted by the Tigers in the 6th round of the 1981 MLB draft.
-Kelly played his first professional season with their Class A Macon Peaches & Lakeland Tigers in 1981.
-1982 he played with Lakeland and Double A Birmingham Barons.1983 started with Birmingham before being called up to Triple A with the Evansville Triplets.
-He spent all of 1984 in Double A with Birmingham.
-In 1985 he was back in Triple A with the Nashville Sounds spending the entire season in Music City.
-He started 1986 with Nashville before getting the call to the big leagues with the Tigers.
-His final professional season was split between Detroit, their Triple-A club, the Toledo Mud Hens, and the Seattle Mariners' Triple-A team, the Calgary Cannons, in 1987.
+He played during two seasons in Major League Baseball (MLB) for the Detroit Tigers.

+Kelly was drafted by the Tigers in the 6th round of the 1981 MLB draft.
+He played his first professional season with their Class A Macon Peaches and Lakeland Tigers in 1981.
+In 1982, he played with Lakeland and the Double-A Birmingham Barons.
+He started the 1983 season with Birmingham before being promoted to the Triple-A Evansville Triplets.
+He spent all of 1984 at Double-A with Birmingham.
+In 1985, he was back at Triple-A with the Nashville Sounds, spending the entire season in Music City.

-He threw the first 9 inning no hitter in Nashville Sounds history on July 17, 1985 in a 6-0 win over the Oklahoma City 89ers.
+On July 17, 1985, he pitched a no-hitter for Nashville against the Oklahoma City 89ers at Greer Stadium in Nashville, Tennessee.
+The no-hit bid was nearly broken up in the eighth inning when Nick Capra executed a swinging bunt down the first base line, but first baseman Mike Laga fielded the ball and tossed it to Kelly who rushed to step on first for the out.

+Kelly started 1986 with Nashville before making his major league debut with the Tigers on September 2.
+He split the beginning of the 1987 season between Detroit and their Triple-A Toledo Mud Hens before being traded to the Seattle Mariners on June 22.
+He made six starts for Seattle's Triple-A Calgary Cannons in what became his last professional season.